prguptadev/ThoughtWorks-HTTP-Hunt/README.md

 # ThoughtWorks-HTTP-Hunt
-ThoughtWorks Http hunt challenege .
+ThoughtWorks Http hunt challenge .

 A game sent to me by ThoughWorks as a test completely based on Rest API and calls